joshuafinchCC/VM-VN-RDC/README.md

   <ul>
     <li><b>Resource Group</b></li>
       <ul>
        <li>To create a virtual machine we will first need to create a resource group.
-You can check out my <a href = "https://github.com/joshuafinchCC/azure-portal/tree/main">Resource Group Guide</a>  </li>
+You can check out my <a href = "https://github.com/joshuafinchCC/azure-portal/tree/main">Resource Group Guide</a>.
+For the purposes of this tutorial, lets name it VMRG.  </li>

    </ul>
     <li><b>Virtual Machine 1 using Windows 10</b></li>